Etna: the fiery giant of Sicily

 - Etna DOC wines

-- pistachios, citrus fruits, and local products
+- pistachios, citrus fruits and typical products

 Visiting Etna also means discovering authentic villages and local traditions.

-6. Emotion and a sense of wonder
+6. Emotion and sense of wonder

 The most beautiful things to absolutely see on Etna